sdeprep/sdeprep.github.io/docs/01_PRD_v1.md

 At this time there are no unresolved questions for the product manager.

 ## Answered Questions
-- **How should additional languages be prioritized?** The website only supports Python.
+- **How should additional languages be prioritized?** The website only supports Python 3 and no other languages are planned.
 - **What long-term persistence mechanism should replace localStorage?** None yet; version 1 relies solely on localStorage.
 - **Which voice command library should be used?** The built-in Web Speech API.
 - **Do we need analytics?** Not for version 1.